-By hook or by crook, IoT manages to stay in the news, mostly for positive reasons.
+By hook or by crook, Internet of Things (IoT) manages to stay in the news, mostly for positive reasons.
 So what does IoT entail?
 Wikipedia defines IoT or the Internet of Things (IoT) as the network of physical objects—devices, vehicles, buildings and other items embedded with electronics, software, sensors, and network connectivity that enables these objects to collect and exchange data.
-For example: automobiles with built-in sensors, smart thermostats and remote monitored home appliances.
+For example automobiles with built-in sensors, smart thermostats and remotely monitored home appliances.
 This technology has a lot to offer in the future.
-Let us take a look at the predicted trends for 2016 and other long term forecasts.
+Let us take a look at the predicted trends for 2016 and other long-term forecasts.

 From telematics to wearables and connected homes, IoT will penetrate our lives and connect the world like never before.
 This amazing technology has the capability to make the world a global village in the truest sense of the word.
 With this magnitude of work happening in the field, IoT presents great opportunities for those who wish to work in this area.
 A report submitted by Vision Mobile suggests that during 2016, the number of IoT developers will double to reach a whopping 1.5 million in comparison to last year.

 At Cognixia, we recognize the power and the potential of this amazing technology.
 We have specially designed training programs which educate you on the concepts of IoT and prepare you for the challenges in the world of disruptive technologies.
 If the idea of the Internet of Things fascinates you and you wish to make a career in this field, then enrolling in our IoT Training program would be the best choice you can make.
 For further information, you can write to us at email@example.com